2002 Liga Perdana 2

-The 2002 Liga Perdana 2 season is the fifth season of Liga Perdana 2.
+The 2002 Liga Perdana 2 season was the fifth season of Liga Perdana 2.
 A total of 12 teams participated in the season.

 Johor was relegated from Liga Perdana 1 to join the Liga Perdana 2.
 The season kicked off on 27 January 2002.
-Kedah won the title and was promoted to Liga Perdana 1 alongside TM.
+Kedah won the title and was promoted to the Liga Perdana 1 alongside TM.

 Teams

 12 teams competing in the fifth season of Liga Perdana 2.